2D Code Printing

 Benefits of 2D codes

-- High Data Capacity: 2D codes can store far more data than 1D barcodes, including text, URLs, and even images.
+- High Data Capacity: 2D codes store more data than 1D barcodes.
+For example, they include text, URLs, and images.

-- Compact Size: Their small footprint makes them suitable for marking on tiny surfaces like electronic components or medical devices and packaging.
+- Compact Size: Their small size makes them ideal for limited space.
+Therefore, they suit electronics, medical devices, and packaging.

 - Versatile Scanning: They can be scanned from any angle using camera-based readers or imagers, not just laser scanners.